jwiddison/conference-notes/2018-10-26-react-conf.md

 BUT if you do convert to JSX, you can do code-splitting, make use of props, state, event handlers.

 A good example is her React Kawii project.
-[Here's the github](https://github.com/miukimiu/react-kawaii) and [Here's the docs](https://react-kawaii.now.sh/#/Components?id=icecream).
+[Here's the GitHub](https://github.com/miukimiu/react-kawaii) and [Here's the docs](https://react-kawaii.now.sh/#/Components?id=icecream).
 A good showcase of how you can use props and stuff to customize SVGs and make really useful visual components.

 ## The Missing Abstraction of Charting - [Chris Trevino](https://twitter.com/darthtrevino)

+Chris works for Microsoft doing data stuff.
+He explained it but I dunno.

+Most of the charting libraries we end up using are pretty brittle.
+The options that you currently have are pretty crappy.
+Either a pretty primitive charting library that won't meet your requirements or building something from scratch.
+So what other options are there?

+There are some good libraries at this point that are popular with React.
+React-vis and stuff like that.

+Vega - a way of making data visualizations using JSON data.
+You configure and set it up with a bunch of JSON objects.
+Kinda like D3 so far.
+Instead of being a component-based charting library like most of the popular React charting library.

+Chris is making a library called Chart Parts.
+Still super experimental, so I can't link docs or anything in here.
+It's cool because it has a lot of support for visual parity on mobile devices.

+The rest of the talk was a walkthrough of how you're gonna be able to use his library.

 ## Elsa: AI Conversational Agent Aimed At Improving Mental Health For Women - [Damini Satya Kammakomati](https://twitter.com/Daminisatya)

+Damini was introduced as being "the last speaker before lunch".
+Most of the other people get really specific introductions.

+Elsa is trying to be a stand-in for the friends that people typically try to reach out to when they're struggling with mental health problems.

+Most of the existing mental health chat bots and stuff range from not-very-effective to actually counter-productive.

+## Block in the Main Thread - [James Long](https://twitter.com/jlongster)

+## React Native's New Architecture - [Parashuram N](https://twitter.com/nparashuram)

+## Let React speak your language - [Tomáš Ehrlich](https://twitter.com/tomas_ehrlich)

+## React for Designers with FramerX - [Thomas Aylott](https://twitter.com/subtlegradient)

+## Building a diverse and inclusive community - [Eyitayo Alimi](https://twitter.com/alimieyitayo)